gradle/gradle/design-docs/managed-component-model.md

 ## Convert our plugins to use internal views and managed subtypes of BinarySpec

+Investigate the `BinarySpec` type hierarchy to find what types could benefit from the following new features, and apply them:
+- internal views, they now work for both unmanaged and managed types
+- managed subtypes of unmanaged types

+### Implementation notes

+- Introduce internal views all along the type hierarchy and remove as much casts as possible, mostly from rules.
+- Make types `@Managed` starting from leafs of the `BinarySpec` hierarchy.

+#### Identified candidates

 - TBD

+### Tests

+- No existing test should break

 ## Convert our plugins to use internal views and managed subtypes of LanguageSourceSet